Uta Pippig Leads at BostonSite Search

 For May 2009

-"Who just tied the record for the most Boston Marathon victories?
+"Who just tied the record for the most Boston Marathon victories?"

 23 entrants knew that South African Ernst Van Dyk became the second athlete to win eight Boston Marathons.
 His new record for victories in the men's wheelchair division matched women's wheelchair racer Jean Driscoll's record for most Boston Marathon victories ever.
 Clarence H. DeMar remains the runner with the most victories, winning the race seven times.